Contents

 PIC

-Figure 1.9: The result for the spring deviation
+Figure 1.9: Result for the spring deviation

 The results are clearly displayed in the diagrams.
 Click on the diagram to see the full image and details.